harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

    You must set `enableTestSplitting` to `true`.

    The `TestSplitStrategy` parameter is optional.
 If you include it, you can choose either `TestCount` or `ClassTiming` for `testSplitStrategy`.
 Class timing uses test times from previous runs to determine how to split the test workload for the current build.
 Test Count uses simple division to create workloads based on the total number of tests to run.
 The default is `ClassTiming` if you omit this parameter.
+The maximum number of workloads that can exist at once is determined by the `strategy`.

-5. Save and run your pipeline.
+6. Save and run your pipeline.

 Note that while parallelism for Test Intelligence can improve the total time it takes to run all tests, some tests may still take a long time to run if, by their nature, they are intensive, long-running tests.